hnginterns/Project-Api/source/index.html.md

 # Introduction

-Welcome to the Hotels.ng API!
-You can use our API to integrate within your applications.
+Welcome to Hotels.ng API!
+You can use this API to access all our API endpoints, such as the Booking API to look up hotels that can be booked

+This API reference provides information on available endpoints and how to interact with it.